cckmwong-data/spam_msg_app/README.md

 ---

+## Key Insights & Impacts
+- Reduces user exposure to fraudulent SMS content by providing fast and automated classification.
+- *Text-to-speech* functionality improves accessibility for populations such as older adults and individuals with visual impairments.
+- Provides instant and interpretable feedback, increasing user awareness of spam indicators and digital communication safety.
+- Guidance on how to handle suspicious text messages, with links to the relevant government resources.

+---

 ## Skills Demonstrated

 ✔ Built a full pipeline from [raw dataset (from Kaggle)](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset?resource=download) to a deployed, interactive spam message checker interface